Radiation therapy, or radiotherapy, is a treatment that uses high doses of radiation to kill cancer cells and shrink tumors.

 However, if a person has received internal RT, radioactive particles can leave the body through sweat, blood, urine, semen, saliva, and other fluids.

-People receiving internal RT as an oral capsule or injected liquid — called systemic RT — may need to stay in the hospital for 1 or 2 days afterward, until their body no longer gives off radiation.
+People receiving internal RT as an oral capsule or injected liquid — called systemic RT — may need to stay in the hospital for

 Tips for protecting others